 Latex foam buyer beware:

 Latex blends and synthetics are often blanket-labeled by suppliers as “natural”, creating confusion about what you’re actually getting.
-Be sure to ask for certification if you have any doubts.
+Be sure to ask for certification.

 GOLS Organic vs ‘Oeko-Tex Standard 100’ Certification